cyclone-github/metamask_pwn/README.md

 ### Info:
 - Metamask JSON vaults can be decrypted with https://github.com/cyclone-github/metamask_pwn
 - Previous Metamask hashes can be cracked using hashcat -m 26600
-- New Metamask hashes can be cracked with hashcat using the custom -m 26620 kernel below
+- New Metamask hashes can be cracked with hashcat using my custom -m 26620 kernel below
   - https://github.com/cyclone-github/hashcat_26620_kernel
+- Note: metamask_extractor supports hashcat mode 26620 for convenience, but this is a third-party module written by cyclone that is not affiliated with or included in the official hashcat beta or release builds at https://github.com/hashcat/hashcat

 ### Metamask Vault location for Chrome extensions:
 - Linux: `/home/$USER/.config/google-chrome/Default/Local\ Extension\ Settings/nkbihfbeogaeaoehlefnkodbefgpgknn/`